XayOn/dotfiles/Readme.rst

 .. image:: http://i.imgur.com/VMIUygW.png

-PrettierTerminal is an all-in-one installer / configuration tool to auto-install + configure a terminal configuration like this one:
+PrettierTerminal is an **all-in-one installer** :tophat: that configures your terminal to be like this one:

 .. image:: http://i.imgur.com/ozMOyZc.gif

-** Note that it works best with xfce4-terminal **
+**Note that it works best with xfce4-terminal**

 This project *heavily* depends on vim.
 If you've got any problem with vim: